 Firstly, a big indicator that you are stretched too thin is that you feel like you can’t step away from work.

 You work really hard, but you simply don’t have time to complete all of the tasks.
 Although you put in hours of work and tick of the tasks, the to-do-list keeps growing.

 Furthermore, you may have started to miss deadlines, and as a result, this has caused a snowball effect that leads to further work.
 Perhaps it has become a common occurrence that work is not submitted when it’s supposed to be, emails are left without a response for too long and there is a slight, constant panic at any given moment that you have forgotten something.

 At this stage, it is important to review that to-do-list.
 Begin to consider how much of your time is spent on day-to-day administrative tasks that could easily be done by someone else.
 Your time is important (and limited).
 Therefore, it should be focused on business development, strategy, and decision making – not on routine matters.

 Every time you are doing a task that you feel you shouldn’t be doing (those that aren’t high priority, complex or strategic), it’s an indication that you are not delegating enough.

 2. You Are Totally Burnt Out

-If your stress level is rising, and you start to experience a short temper, reduced patience, and difficulties to sleep it could be a sign you need to delegate more.
+If your stress level is rising, and you start to experience a short temper, reduced patience, and difficulty in sleeping it could be a sign you need to delegate more.
 For example; does your calendar includes “time-off”, or reminders to log out?
 In addition, do you get stressed about simple things like cooking, hair appointments, or car maintenance?
 Lastly, can you remember when you last had a full “free” weekend?